 Step 6 – Additional Core Options

-Press F1 to suspend the game and go back to the RetroArch menu, you will find here lots of useful tools and features, such as save states, control options, video shaders and emulator options.
+Press F1 to suspend the game and go back to the RetroArch menu, you will find here lots of tools and useful features such as save states, control options, video shaders and emulator options.

 Since this is emulation, we can benefit from increasing things and removing sprite limits in games (which prevents sprites flickering when there’s loads of action on screen for example).